How are those new year’s resolutions going folks?

 (BTW: a launch video series is a series of videos used to inform and educate on a particular topic with, typically, the final video being an invitation to join a speciality program that focuses on the topics in the videos.)

-His videos were focused on developing strategies to form new habits and making 2015 your best year ever.
+His videos were focused on developing strategies to form new habits and making the next year your best one ever.